“Rascals, Rogues and Freebooters”

 I have worked very hard with Nehru.
 I told him he should be the light of Asia, to show all those millions how they can shine out, instead of accepting the darkness of Communism.

 Arthur Herman’s 2008 book Gandhi and Churchill is a brilliant piece of writing that is fair and balanced toward both leaders, and effectively captures their mutual generosity of soul.
-The sins of past and present politicians aside, Churchill would be as proud as Gandhi over the democracy that is modern India.
+The sins of politicians aside, Churchill would be as proud as Gandhi over the democracy that is modern India.

 Republished with reader comments, below.
-This quote has drawn the most comments of any on this website.
+This post has drawn the most comments of any on this website.